Bulging eye bag or puffy eyes make us look old and tired. We hate them with a passion and can’t wait to be rid of our excess baggage.

 As a result, many of us turn to unorthodox and sometimes unheard of methods in an attempt to eliminate these eye bag problems.

 Unorthodox Reduction Method of Eyebags

-Few years back, it was circulated online that people use a medicine, Preparation H, to reduce their puffy eyes.
+A few years back, it was circulated online that people use a medicine, Preparation H, to reduce their puffy eyes.
 It restricts the blood vessels, which could get rid of the redness for a while.
 This medicine contains 1% hydrocortisone, an anti-inflammatory that might temporarily reduce puffiness in theory.
 But do you know that Preparation H is actually a treatment for hemorrhoids?
-There is no medical proof that it works, plus if you accidently get some of it into your eyes, you might have more trouble on your hands than eyebags.
+There is no medical proof that it works, plus if you accidentally get some of it into your eyes, you might have more trouble on your hands than eyebags.

 The Popular Cooling Eye Mask

 Besides cucumber slices, tea bags, under eye patch and other funky gadgets for reduction of eye bags, the most popular one is the cooling eye mask.
 It is sold everywhere and it comes in cute designs as well.
 But do check out if the anti-freeze agent used is safe to use.

 Back in 2008, 10 hot/cold packs marketed under three brands sold in Singapore were voluntarily recalled after laboratory tests revealed that they contained a toxic anti-freeze ingredient, ethylene glycol.
 It was estimated that about 2,000 pieces of the affected products were sold to consumers.

 Cooling packs should contain a non-toxic substance, propylene glycol, as the anti-freeze ingredient instead of ethylene glycol, which is toxic.
 When or should the packs rupture, ethylene glycol is harmful or fatal if swallowed.
 It can also cause serious effects if inhaled or absorbed through the skin and may also cause allergic skin reactions.